fg-research/website/blog/product/posts/inception-time-epilepsy-recognition.rst

     in order to get your Amazon Resource Name (ARN).
 In this post we use version 1.8 of the InceptionTime SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.

+    You will also need to download the "Epilepsy" dataset from the `UCR Time Series Classification Archive <http://www.timeseriesclassification.com/description.php?Dataset=Epilepsy>`__
+    and store the files in the SageMaker notebook instance.

 ==========================================
 Environment Set-Up
 ==========================================